Our next rides are shown on the panel to the right >>>>>>>

 The rides are open to non-members for a few introductory runs.
 If you feel comfortable with us you will be very welcome to join the club.
 If you are unsure of fitness or competence of group riding practice, we are all here to help.
 All runs are led by an experienced and responsible person.
 The club rides as a group so no one is left behind.
 The rides are planned so as to keep to quiet lanes and will avoid main road as much as possible.
 Lunch stops are often at country pubs.

 Riders are responsible for their own safety.
-They are expected to observe cycling etiquette as well as the Highway Code.
-Riders are also expected to show consideration to other road users such as horse riders, pedestrians, animals, cars and other vehicles as well as other cyclists.
+You are expected to observe cycling etiquette as well as the Highway Code.
+Riders are expected to show consideration to other road users such as horse riders, pedestrians, animals, cars and other vehicles as well as other cyclists.

 The club or its individual members will not be held responsible and will not accept liability if any rider (Club member or non-Club member) has an accident while on a ride with the Anerley Bicycle Club.
 In case of a mechanical breakdown of a rider’s bicycle we will help fix it but if repairs cannot be done on the spot the rider is responsible for making his/her own way back.
 Riders are requested to bring enough money to get home in case of emergencies.
 Riders are expected to be self-sufficient and should bring a pump puncture repair kit at least one inner tube and waterproof clothing.
 It is up to every individual rider to ensure that he/she has a road-worthy bicycle but, again, we will help where we can.